- Military Life Cycle

 - Unusual anxiety or panic attacks

-- Signs of depression such as apathy, loss of interest in hobbies or activities, or poor hygiene
+- Signs of depression such as apathy, changes in appetite, loss of interest in hobbies or activities, or poor hygiene

 - Other changes in behavior, personality or thinking